How Long Should Each Training Session Be With My Dog or Puppy?

 Parting notes:

-Training can be both physically and mentally taxing on your puppy or dog.
-Have patience, and have FUN in each session.
+Training can be a real workout for both your puppy and you, both physically and mentally.
+So, take it easy, and make sure to have FUN during each session.
 I always tell my students to "climb out" of every training session.
-This means to END your session on the best note possible.
-Even if you have to make a task a little more simple or reward a little sooner, end each and every session with the dog in a positive emotional state.
-End every session with your dog still desperate for ONE MORE TREAT or ... wanting one more chance to TUG or earn the chase of the ball...
+This just means wrapping up on a high note.
+Even if you need to simplify a task or give a treat a bit earlier, make sure every session ends with your dog feeling great.
+Finish each session with your pup still eager for ONE MORE TREAT or itching for one last game of tug or a chance to chase the ball...

 ~ Danielle R. Pellicci